emmabastas/elm-string-interpolation-solutions/README.md

 We care about:
 * __Readabillity.__ Looking at the code should give us a feel for what the concatenated/interpolated string will look like.
 Looking at something like `"Hello ${firstName} ${lastName}!"` makes it clear that the final string could look something like `"Hello Laurie Anderson!"` or `"Hello Alvin Lucier!"`.
-* __Type safety.__
-If something compiles it should work.
+* __Type safety.__ If something compiles it should work.
 But more generally the api/behaviour should be designed in a way that minimises the potential bugs, and gives a pleasant user experience.
+* __"Standardization"__.
+Idealy there would be one aproach which is _the_ approach.
+That approach should be easy to use and have no major flaws.
+I think that aproaches utilizing already existing functions in `elm/core` have this going for them.

 We do __not__ care about:
 * __Performance.__ String interpolation/concatenation has never been a bottleneck for me nor have i heard of that being the case for others.
 We shouldn't solve problems that folks arent having!
 That said, if you have a usecase where performance is a concern that would be very valuable to hear about.